begininend/enum.js/README.md

-# enum.js
+# es6-enum.js
-JavaScript enum library inspired by java enums
+JavaScript enum library inspired by java enums using es6

 # The basic usage